And now for 2.06 Chosen Path.

 Of course I don’t approve of his methods, but Glaber, despite being out of his mind, was badass in this episode.
 He’s really stepped up his game.
 And I loved what he threw in about Seppia as Seppius was dying, even though Seppius didn’t deserve it.
 If Seppius had been a true enemy, that would have been pretty awesome.
 As it was, just a low blow.

 I’m really going to miss Seppius.
 I’m not sad as much as disappointed about what I won’t be getting from this show.
 But I will definitely miss him, and not just because of Seppia.
 I’d rather Seppia was dead – I probably wouldn’t miss her.
 (I don’t really like her, honestly.
 Not on her own.)
 I like the way Tom Hobbs says “Spartacus”.
 I’m going to miss that most of all.

+The show giveth, and the show taketh way.
 Nice, show.
 Really nice.